Remains of Residential School Children Found

 “December 15, 2020, marks a full five years since the release of the Final Report of the Truth and Reconciliation Commission of Canada.
 It was a momentous day that saw residential school Survivors, their families, and representatives of the institutions responsible for overseeing the horrors of Canada’s Indian residential school system gather in Ottawa to chart a new path for the future guided by the Commission’s 94 Calls to Action.”

-United Nations Declaration on the Rights of Indigenous Peoples – UNDRIP
+5. United Nations Declaration on the Rights of Indigenous Peoples – UNDRIP

 After years of false starts the federal government has taken a tentative step towards implementing the United Nations Declaration of the Rights of Indigenous Peoples by introducing Bill C-15.
 If passed into law, this bill will require the federal government to take measures to ensure the laws of Canada are consistent with the Declaration, and to prepare and implement an action plan to achieve the objectives of the Declaration.

-From the First Nations & Indigenous Studies Program at UBC – What is UNDRIP?
+- From the First Nations & Indigenous Studies Program at UBC – What is UNDRIP?

-One take on how UNDRIP will or will not function in the spirit it was intended is here: A Cold Rain Falls: Canada’s Proposed UNDRIP Legislation – Bruce McIvor (2020)
+- One take on how UNDRIP will or will not function in the spirit it was intended is here: A Cold Rain Falls: Canada’s Proposed UNDRIP Legislation – Bruce McIvor (2020)

 The National Inquiry’s Final Report reveals that persistent and deliberate human and Indigenous rights violations and abuses are the root cause behind Canada’s staggering rates of violence against Indigenous women, girls and 2SLGBTQQIA people.
-The two volume report calls for transformative legal and social changes to resolve the crisis that has devastated Indigenous communities across the country.
+This two volume report calls for transformative legal and social changes to resolve the crisis that has devastated Indigenous communities across the country.

 The Final Report is comprised of the truths of more than 2,380 family members, survivors of violence, experts and Knowledge Keepers shared over two years of cross-country public hearings and evidence gathering.
-It delivers 231 individual Calls for Justice directed at governments, institutions, social service providers, industries and all Canadians.
+It delivers 231 individual Calls for Justice directed at governments, institutions, social service providers, industries and all Canadians. – National Inquiry website.

 Download and/or read the MMIWG PDFs here:

-The Millennium Scoop
+8. The Millennium Scoop

 The Millennium Scoop is a term used to describe the incredibly high rates of indigenous children in Canada’s social services.
 There are currently three times as many indigenous children in the child welfare system as there were at the height of residential schools.
 In other words, the racist, genocidal policies that considered indigenous parents incapable of caring for their children in the 1800s are still alive and well today.
 CBC – First Nations Children Still Taken From Parents

-Cindy Blackstock, at the Canadian Human Rights Tribunal on First Nations Child Welfare hearing.
-Cindy Blackstock is Gitxsan Nation.
-She is an activist for child welfare and executive director of the First Nations Child and Family Caring Society of Canada.
-She is also a professor for the School of Social Work at McGill University.
+Cindy Blackstock, at the Canadian Human Rights Tribunal on First Nations Child Welfare hearing.She is Gitxsan First Nation.
+Blackstock is an activist for child welfare, executive director of the First Nations Child and Family Caring Society of Canada, as well as a professor for the School of Social Work at McGill University.
 She has a BA, two Masters degrees (Management and Jurisprudence in Children’s Law and Policy) and a PhD in social work.